-- Exterior walls of aeration basin structures, piping, and equipment all appeared to be in good condition. - Clarifiers were in good condition, with all showing minor to moderate corrosion in the drive mechanisms. - The RAS pump station in general appeared to be in good condition.
-Pumps, piping and valving showed minor to moderate corrosion. - WAS pumps and piping appeared to be in good condition. - The Module E blowers were installed and are awaiting start up.
-Two blowers were added, but are not in operation yet pending startup.
+- Module E was in service and in overall good condition. - The exterior walls of aeration basin structures, piping, and equipment all appeared to be in good condition. - Clarifiers were in good condition, with all showing minor to moderate corrosion in the drive mechanisms. - The RAS pump station, in general, appeared to be in good condition.
+The pumps, piping and valving showed minor to moderate corrosion. - The WAS pumps and piping appeared to be in good condition. - The RAS and WAS pump stations are scheduled for rehabilitation under the upcoming NRWWTP Facility Improvements - Biological project. - The Module E blowers were installed and awaiting startup at the time of the inspection.